Item Sales Report

 12. Grand Totals: This calculates the totals of all the sales data.

-Note: The data in the sales report is generated based on the date range selection and the custom filters.
-It shows the data of the sales that occurred in your stores.
-The QOH represents the current stocks of each product.
+Note: The sales report generates data based on the date range selection and custom filters.
+It shows sales data from your stores.
+The QOH represents each product's current stock.

 3.1.
 Sales Report for a Specific UPC/Item

 Now, let's see how to check the sales report for a specific UPC/Item.
-You can check all the sales transactions for the specific item (product) as well.
+You can also check all the sales transactions for that item (product).

-By clicking any "UPC number" or "Item Name," you will be redirected to the new browser tab where the sales transaction will be displayed for the specific UPC/Item.
+By clicking any "UPC number" or "Item Name," you will be redirected to a new browser tab, where the specific UPC/Item sales transaction will be displayed.
 After redirecting to a new browser tab, you will see the sales details of a single item.

 You need to understand the following details from the item-specific sales report:

-3. The grand totals that are shown at the end will appear in the main Item Sales Report.
+2. The grand totals shown at the end will appear in the main Item Sales Report.

-So, by clicking the specific UPC/Item, the Item Sales Report will be filtered and displayed for each sale of the item.
-By clicking the close (x) for UPC (Selected Filters), the filter will be removed, and you need to click the "Generate Report" button again for the main Item Sales Report.
+So, by clicking the specific UPC/Item, the Item Sales Report will be filtered and displayed for each item sale.
+By clicking the close (x) for UPC (Selected Filters), the filter will be removed, and you need to click the "Generate Report" button again for the central Item Sales Report.

 4. Report Filter Options